rundeck/go-rundeck/rundeck-v2/docs/ApiRunScriptv14Request.md

 NewApiRunScriptv14RequestWithDefaults instantiates a new ApiRunScriptv14Request object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRunAdhocRequest

-`func (o *ApiRunScriptv14Request) GetRunAdhocRequest() ApiRunAdhocRequest`

-GetRunAdhocRequest returns the RunAdhocRequest field if non-nil, zero value otherwise.

-### GetRunAdhocRequestOk

-`func (o *ApiRunScriptv14Request) GetRunAdhocRequestOk() (*ApiRunAdhocRequest, bool)`

-GetRunAdhocRequestOk returns a tuple with the RunAdhocRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRunAdhocRequest

-`func (o *ApiRunScriptv14Request) SetRunAdhocRequest(v ApiRunAdhocRequest)`

-SetRunAdhocRequest sets RunAdhocRequest field to given value.

-### HasRunAdhocRequest

-`func (o *ApiRunScriptv14Request) HasRunAdhocRequest() bool`

-HasRunAdhocRequest returns a boolean if a field has been set.

 ### GetProject